 How much does a Celestun Flamingo Tour cost?

-We agreed to the price and we were promptly on our way down a small trail to the canoe.
+Then we were promptly on our way down a small trail to the canoe.
 Once in the canoe, we launch down a small stream that quickly opened up into a large lagoon where we spot several flamingos.

 5 Fun Flamingo Facts